Civil Rights for employees and customers of NRCS

 If you need a Civil Rights/EEO counselor, contact the USDA Office of Civil Rights Informal EEO Counseling Program.
 Employee EEO complaints should be directed to NRCS Civil Rights Division (732) 537-6081.

-Every effort is made to accomodate employees, partners and customers with special needs.
+Every effort is made to accommodate employees, partners and customers with special needs.
 Please see the Disabilities Emphasis Program page for details.

 This page last updated October 16, 2014